 See visual list for specific card versions whenever ambiguous.

 This deck is incredibly vitality-based and capable of paying trash costs almost indefinitely.
-Given that this feeds back into its own “Chip”-based strategy, it’s similar to many trash recursion decks.
 Let’s take a look at some of its strengths and weaknesses, and keep these in mind while playing:

 - Above-average evo speed.
-Reckless Push and Splice Chip have a habit of making DP costs free with added benefits, plus 6 copies of +30P cards.
+Super Tag and Incubator have a habit of making DP costs very low with added benefits, plus 6 copies of +30P cards.

 - Above-average endurance.
 Hits the mark for HP and keeps going.
 Combined with its heals, this deck tends to sit at 1000 HP+ for champions and can be 2000 HP+ for ultimates.
 With proper recursion of Mega Disk, it keeps going.

 - Infinity engine.
 Reload, Dukemon, and other recycles in this deck tend to make it an infinity gauntlet of useful cards being played over and over.
-It’s nigh-impossible to beat this with a trash strategy except with numerous well-placed voids.
+It’s nigh-impossible to beat this with a trash strategy except with numerous well-placed voids (or a Dark Destroy right to the ace, for deletion).
 Can mulligan incredibly aggressively, especially to cheese a Reload into the hand.

 - Never fails.
 All of the conditional effects in the deck tend to have “if not…” triggers that give you some other effect anyway.
 This makes cards capable of multiple roles that shift throughout the game as your standing shifts.

 - Champions can be sticky.
 Since all the champions cost 40 DP and get no discounts, it’s incredibly difficult to start off on champion immediately without some form of evolution card assistance.
-This is where Penguinmons, Reckless Push, and Splice Chip combine with the racks to make evolution possible.
+This is where Penguinmons, Super Tag, and Incubators combine with the racks to make evolution possible.

 - Vulnerable if Reload gets buried in the trash or deleted.
 Be wary of trash decks nevertheless since Reload is incredibly necessary to the deck.
-Once that passes, Dukemon, Puppet Switch and Kokatorimon are the only hope to recover it.
+Once that passes, Dukemon, Patamon (if not) Puppet Switch and Kokatorimon are the only hope to recover it.

 - Magic Word is a soft counter.
 As said, Dukemon has a hard time with Magic Word on the field.
 You can remove your own easily enough but you’ll likely have to bait out the opponent’s with a powerful Option.